dombrugi/CPSC392_Final/README.md

 ## Acknowledgments

 This project was developed as part of a Data Science course final assessment.
-The dataset used for this analysis includes anonymized salary and demographic data from .
+The dataset used for this analysis includes anonymized salary and demographic data from an open-source Kaggle dataset that is no longer accessible.
+I do not claim ownership of the dataset being used in this project.